Losant/losant-docs/docs/university/course-four-workshop.md

 ## Part Two: Context Variables

 Currently we only have one device and one dashboard.
 But, what if we have multiple devices?
-As you may recall from the videos, we don’t want to create a dashboard for each device, we can use [context variables](/dashboards/context-variables/) to make this dashboard reusable.
+As you may recall from the videos, we don’t want to create a dashboard for each device; we can use [context variables](/dashboards/context-variables/) to make this dashboard reusable.

 ### More Devices